domRiddle/ASF/Steam-Family-Sharing.md

 In addition to above, after logging in, ASF will access your **[games sharing settings](https://store.steampowered.com/account/managedevices)**, from which it'll extract up to 5 `steamIDs` allowed to use your library.
 Those users are given `FamilySharing` permission to use **[commands](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Commands)**, especially allowing them to use `pause~` command on bot account that is sharing games with them, which allows to pause automatic cards farming module in order to launch a game that can be shared.

-Connecting both functionalities described above allows your friends to `pause~` your cards farming process, start a game, play as long as they wish, then after they're done playing, cards farming process will be automatically resumed by ASF.
+Connecting both functionalities described above allows your friends to `pause~` your cards farming process, start a game, play as long as they wish, and then after they're done playing, cards farming process will be automatically resumed by ASF.
 Of course, issuing `pause~` is not needed if ASF is currently not farming anything actively, because your friends can launch the game right away, and logic described above ensures that they won't be kicked out of the session.

 ---